DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 If Rinne, who had history of fighting with Vanessa, would rise white flag, then most certainly.
 Neo Vishal will be destroyed.

-"Hey, Kay, how about you'd come together with us?"
+"Hey, Kai, how about you'd come together with us?"

 Saki, who now put her rifle on shoulder, faced toward him.